HomeGamingOne Piece

 Is there one official One Piece app for iPhone?

 No, and that trips people up.
-One Piece is a franchise with several separate games on the App Store, like Bounty Rush and Treasure Cruise, each made by different teams.
+One Piece is a franchise with several separate games.
+On the iOS App Store in 2026 the two main live ones are ONE PIECE Bounty Rush and ONE PIECE TREASURE CRUISE, both from Bandai Namco.
 Decide what kind of game you want before you download, rather than grabbing the first result.

 Are the One Piece games free to play?

-The main ones are free to download and play, but they run on a gacha system that asks you to spend for random character pulls.
+The ones on iOS are free to download and play, but they run on a gacha system that asks you to spend for random character pulls.
 You can absolutely enjoy them without paying, and we did.
-Just set a spending limit up front and lean on the free daily rewards.
+Set a spending limit up front, lean on the free daily rewards, and use Screen Time restrictions if you want to block purchases entirely.

 Do these games run well on an older iPhone?

 Mostly, yes, with a couple of tweaks.
 Clear a few gigabytes of space, close background apps before you play, and drop the in game graphics a notch.
-Expect the phone to warm up during busy battles, which is normal for action games this demanding.
+Expect the phone to warm up during busy battles, which is normal for an action game this demanding.
+Treasure Cruise is lighter on hardware than the 3D combat of Bounty Rush.

 iPhone or iPad for One Piece games?

-Both work, and most titles support each.
+Both work, and both install from the same App Store listing.
 We preferred the iPad for longer sessions because the larger screen makes crowded team battles much easier to follow, while the iPhone won out for quick matches on the go.
-If you have both, the data and progress sync once you link your account.
+If you have both, your progress syncs once you link your account, since the data follows the account, not the device.
+There is no Mac version.